bhuwan9898/Server-Side-With-PHP/README.md

 PHP (Hypertext Preprocessor) is a versatile and widely-used programming language, especially popular for building dynamic websites and web applications.
 Given its seamless integration with HTML and various databases like MySQL, PHP has become a go-to choice for web developers.

-## 📚 Course Overview
+## 📚 Branch Overview

-I'll be following a structured approach to learning PHP, covering the following topics:

-### Getting Started with PHP
+In this branch I will be working as a team member to create two pages index.php and detail.php.
+The index.php will have a simple introduction about the team members in our group and when clicked on the link within each member's profile will lead to the detail.php page which will have the detail information about that team member.
+I'll be following a structured approach to completing this PHP assignment, covering the following topics:

+### Main Goal

+- Become proficient with the fundamentals of the PHP languages (data types, conditional statements, and loops).
+- Learn how to store and retrieve data using multidimensional arrays.
-- Setting up the environment
+- Understand how to implement the index->detail pattern.
-- Writing your first PHP script
-- Understanding PHP syntax and variables

 ### Control Structures

 - Conditional statements (if, else, switch)
 - Looping structures (for, while, foreach)

 ### Functions and Arrays

 - Defining and calling functions
 - Working with arrays and array functions

-### Working with Forms
-- Handling form data using GET and POST
-- Validating user input

-### PHP and Databases
-- Connecting to a MySQL database
-- Performing CRUD operations (Create, Read, Update, Delete)

-### Object-Oriented PHP
-- Classes and objects
-- Inheritance and polymorphism

-### Advanced Topics
-- File handling in PHP
-- Error handling and exceptions
-- Working with sessions and cookies

 ## 🎯 Goals
-- Gain a solid understanding of PHP fundamentals.
-- Build a series of projects to apply what I've learned.
-- Create a portfolio of PHP-based applications.

-## 🌱 Progress Tracking

-I'll be updating this repository with:

-- **Code snippets**: Small exercises and examples as I learn.
-- **Mini-projects**: To solidify my understanding of key concepts.
-- **Notes and resources**: Useful references and tips.
-- **Challenges**: Problems and solutions as I work through various tasks.

-## 🚀 Future Plans

-After completing the foundational course, I plan to:

-- Explore PHP frameworks like Laravel or Symfony.
-- Integrate PHP with other web technologies (e.g., JavaScript, AJAX).
-- Contribute to open-source PHP projects.

-## 🛠 Tools & Technologies
-- **PHP**: The language of choice for this journey.
-- **XAMPP**: A local server environment for running PHP.
-- **MySQL**: For database management.
-- **VSCode**: My preferred code editor.
+- Become proficient with the fundamentals of the PHP languages (data types, conditional statements, and loops).
+- Learn how to store and retrieve data using multidimensional arrays.
+- Understand how to implement the index->detail pattern.

 ## 🤝 Contributions

+- Joey and Bhuwan
-This repository is primarily for my learning, but if you have suggestions, resources, or tips, feel free to contribute!
-I'm always open to feedback and collaboration.
+This repository is primarily for our learning, but if you have suggestions, resources, or tips, feel free to contribute!
+We'are always open to feedback and collaboration.